JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 ## Modules

-Modules allow users to specify what names of variables/functions/types can be visible outside of the module.
-As we briefly mentioned in the section [Scope of variables](@ref Scope-of-variables), modules in Julia introduce a new global scope.
-In other words, modules in Julia are separate variable workspaces and provide the following key features:
+Modules allow users to specify which data from the module is visible outside of the module.
+In the section [Scope of variables](@ref Scope-of-variables), we briefly mentioned that modules in Julia introduce a new global scope.
+In other words, modules in Julia are separate variable workspaces that provide three key features.
+They all help to prevent unexpected name clashes:

-- defining top-level definitions (aka global variables) without worrying about name conflicts when your code is used together with somebody else's,
+- They define top-level definitions (global variables) without worrying about name conflicts.
-- control of the visibility of variables/functions/types outside of the module via exporting,
+- They control the visibility of variables/functions/types outside of the module via exporting.
-- control visibility of variables/functions/types from other modules inside the module via importing.
+- They control the visibility of variables/functions/types from other modules via importing.

-The basic syntax for defining modules is the following.
-Modules are created using the `module` keyword.
+The following example defines the module `Points`.
+We create it with the `module` keyword and load the `LinearAlgebra` package by the `using` keyword.
+Then we use the `export` keyword to export the `Point` type and the `distance` function.
+Then we write the actual content of the module.

 ```@example modules
 module Points